-Peanut Butter & Berry Stuffed French ToastFULLforLife
+Peanut Butter and Berry Stuffed French ToastFULLforLife

 This is one the BEST homemade french toast recipes we’ve ever tasted.
 It’s almost like enjoying dessert for breakfast with a healthy twist.